iPads and Online Safety

 The Internet is an integral part of our lives and an important and useful resource for us all.
 However, there are some risks and it is important that teachers, parents and pupils all work together to ensure its safe use.
 At Kimbolton we believe it is essential to educate pupils on e-safety issues; teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies, in and beyond the context of the classroom.

-Why have we introduced iPads for pupils?
+Why do we have iPads for pupils?

 - Individual access to technology is not something that should happen in a few rooms in a school.
 It should be for everyone, everywhere, anytime. iPads allow that.